Baker Hughes Co (BKR) vs. Its Peers: A Comparison - News Heater

 BKR’s Market Performance

-Baker Hughes Co (BKR) has seen a 3.32% rise in stock performance for the week, with a -4.99% decline in the past month and a 0.58% surge in the past quarter.
-The volatility ratio for the week is 1.83%, and the volatility levels for the past 30 days are at 2.17% for BKR.
-The simple moving average for the last 20 days is -0.93% for BKR’s stock, with a simple moving average of 9.96% for the last 200 days.
+Baker Hughes Co (BKR) has experienced a 2.33% rise in stock performance for the past week, with a -0.61% drop in the past month, and a 0.42% rise in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 2.18% for BKR..
+The simple moving average for the past 20 days is 1.62% for BKR’s stock, with a 11.83% simple moving average for the past 200 days.

 Analysts’ Opinion of BKR